StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: Discussion

 \section{Discussion}

-Overall, fine-tuned ViT outperforms fine-tuned CLIP in most cases, reflecting fundamental differences in the design objectives and the way these two types of models exploit supervision.
-As a single-modality vision model, ViT dedicates its entire learning capacity to capturing fine-grained visual supervisory signals from the training data, and thus is well suited to large-scale, high-quality annotated image datasets.
-By contrast, the strength of CLIP lies primarily in image–text alignment, whereas the four-level taxonomic labels used as supervision in this task carry limited semantic information, making it difficult to fully leverage the advantages of cross-modal pretraining.
-In this setting, where classification relies almost entirely on subtle visual differences, the textual branch of CLIP provides insufficient semantic support, while ViT can directly learn discriminative patterns from image features.
-In future work, incorporating large language models (LLMs) to generate more structured and semantically rich, human-readable descriptions of tree species, thereby replacing simple label concatenation with stronger semantic signals, may further enhance the performance of cross-modal models on this type of task~\cite{hou2025urban, feng2025citybench}.
-However, even when trained on the full StreetTree-12M dataset, all models still fail to reach the accuracy levels required for practical Top-1 deployment.
-This limitation arises not only from the models’ capacity but also from the inherent complexity of real-world urban tree classification: many species exhibit high inter-species visual similarity, while the same species can show substantial intra-species variation across seasons, cities, and climatic conditions; in addition, street view imagery is strongly affected by lighting, occlusion, camera viewpoint, and scene noise~\citep{huang2025no}, which introduces considerable uncertainty into visual appearance.
+Our expanded evaluation reveals a nuanced performance dynamic contingent on data scale.
+At lower data scales, the single-modality Fine-tuned ViT remains highly competitive, often performing comparably to or even outperforming Fine-tuned CLIP in several taxonomic categories.
+This suggests that with limited data, ViT can efficiently extract visual supervisory signals.
+However, a significant shift occurs when scaling to the full training set: the fine-tuned cross-modal models (Fine-tuned CLIP, Fine-tuned SigLIP, and particularly Fine-tuned BioCLIP) comprehensively surpass Fine-tuned ViT.
+This highlights the latent power of large-scale vision-language pretraining, which seemingly requires massive data to fully bridge the modal gap and adapt to fine-grained task.
+Specifically, Fine-tuned BioCLIP, which incorporates biological and taxonomic knowledge during pretraining, demonstrates the strongest capability across almost all scales, proving that domain-specific cross-modal alignment is highly effective for parsing the complex visual hierarchy of tree species.
+Although the four-level taxonomic labels used as supervision currently carry limited semantic information, the superiority of cross-modal architectures at scale is evident.
+In future work, incorporating large language models (LLMs) to generate more structured and semantically rich, human-readable descriptions of tree species, thereby replacing simple label concatenation with stronger semantic signals, may further unlock the potential of these models~\cite{hou2025urban, feng2025citybench}.
+However, even when trained on the full dataset with the best-performing BioCLIP, the Top-1 accuracy remains insufficient for practical deployment.
+This limitation arises not only from the models’ capacity but also from the inherent complexity of real-world urban tree classification: many species exhibit high inter-species visual similarity, while the same species can show substantial intra-species variation across seasons, cities, and climatic conditions; in addition, street view imagery is strongly affected by lighting, occlusion, camera viewpoint, and scene noise~\cite{huang2025no}, which introduces considerable uncertainty into visual appearance.
 In fact, even tree experts would find it difficult to make fully accurate species-level judgments from a single street view image in the absence of multi-view information or key details.
 Therefore, the limited Top-1 accuracy is a faithful reflection of the intrinsic difficulty of the task, and also indicates that current vision models still face clear performance bottlenecks when performing fine-grained classification in diverse urban environments.